Kevin McAleenan confirmed as U.S. Customs and Border Protection chief

-Senators brushed aside complaints by immigrant-rights groups and confirmed Kevin McAleenan to be commissioner of the government’s chief border agency, putting him in charge of building President Trump’s border wall and stopping illegal immigration.
+Senators brushed aside complaints by immigrant-rights groups and confirmed Kevin McAleenan as head of the government’s chief border agency, putting him in charge of building President Trump’s border wall and stopping illegal immigration.

 Even some of the chamber’s most liberal members and most prominent immigrant-rights advocates backed Mr. McAleenan, declining to make him a sacrifice in their battle to thwart Mr. Trump’s immigration plans.